paigematheson14/genome-assembly-calliphora/README.md

 Can probably run this directly through NESI without needing to create a slurm script.
 You need to download samtools - I downloaded from here (http://sourceforge.net/projects/samtools/files/samtools/) and followed these instructions (http://www.sthda.com/english/wiki/install-samtools-on-unix-system).
 Sometimes needed to re-run this line to get samtools to work (i.e. if nesi had timed out): ```export PATH=$PATH:/nesi/nobackup/uow03920/01_Blowfly_Assembly/02_basecalling/samtools-1.20```

+We used SAMtools because it is the best for insect genomes.
+Other tools are highly optimised for humans etc. SAMtools is also the fastest.

 ```
 cd /nesi/nobackup/uow03920/01_Blowfly_Assembly/02_basecalling/01_demux_22258/DEMUX_22258/